pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/calibration/calibration-manual/clb-man.webm" >}}

 This method is done with an operator and a subject.
 It is suited for midrange distances and can accommodate a wide field of view.
-You need markers made of concentric circles, like the two shown below.
+You need a calibration marker made of concentric circles, like the one shown in the video.

 1. Select `Manual Marker Calibration`
 1. Press `c` on your keyboard or click the blue circular `C` button in the left hand side of the world window to start calibration.
 1. Stand in front of the subject (the person wearing the Pupil headset) at the distance you would like to calibrate.
-(1.5-2m)
 1. Ask the subject to follow the marker with their eyes and hold their head still.
 1. Show the marker to the subject and hold the marker still.
 You will hear a "click" sound when data sampling starts, and one second later a "tick" sound when data sampling stops.
 1. Move the marker to the next location and hold the marker still.